Catalog and Student Handbook

 A professional counseling staff is available to assist students in solving problems which may interfere with their academic progress at Germanna.
-Contact the Counseling Center at Germanna’s locations for availability and hours of operation.
+Contact Counseling Services at Germanna’s locations for availability and hours of operation.
 Students may make appointments with a specific counselor or walk in and be seen by the first available counselor.
-Evening appointments are also available at specific locations.
-Please visit the Counseling Center’s web site on Germanna’s home page for additional information.
+Online counseling is accessible from the home page on Germanna’s web site by clicking on the "Online Chat" link.
+Please visit the Counseling Services’ web site on Germanna’s home page for additional information.

 Personal: Sometimes college students may be confronted with new and perplexing situations which create pressures and anxieties that require professional assistance.
 The counselors are trained to give individual help on a strictly confidential basis.
 Appropriate referrals are made when necessary.

-Academic Advising: The counseling staff provides assistance in program selection for new students and in course selection for undecided and non-degree students.
+Academic Advising: The counseling staff provides assistance in program selection for new students and academic planning for undecided and non-degree students.

 Transfer Planning: Counselors are available to help students plan for transferring to another college.
 The transfer webpage on the Germanna website includes links to transfer guides and information regarding Germanna’s Guaranteed Admissions Agreements.
+In addition, a transfer timeline is available to assist students in the planning process.
 Materials and books which provide profiles of American colleges, and computers to utilize the Virginia Education Wizard, are also available in the Counseling Center.
 These materials will allow the student to carefully plan a transfer program.
 The counselors can help weigh factors to be considered in making transfer choices (for example, admissions standards, school size, application deadlines, number of hours and courses accepted for transferring, etc.).
-A “College Tour” is scheduled annually in the Fall Semester.
+A "College Tour" is scheduled annually in the Fall Semester.
 Representatives from most Virginia four year colleges and some from other states will visit Germanna to discuss their colleges with interested students.
+Many four-year schools also offer individual advising sessions at Germanna and even on-the-spot acceptance decisions.